What is Project Finance?

 What costs can we expect to incur prior to receiving funds?

-All funds are different, but you can usually expect to incur some costs which can cover due diligence, underwriting preparation, surveys and other costs.
-But there are countless funding structures each with their own set-up costs for the funder and client respectively.
+All investors are different, but you can usually expect to incur some costs which can cover due diligence, underwriting preparation, surveys legal and other costs.
+But there are countless funding structures each with their own set-up costs for the investor and client respectively.
 Any costs you are expected to incur will be clearly presented in your conditional terms sheet or your investor’s equivalent document.

 In which country is PFX registered?